Established 1775 - Sussex County League from 2008

-The winner each week is the one who holds the bonus ball number drawn in the National Lottery each Saturday.
+The winner of £25 is the owner of the bonus ball number drawn in the National Lottery each Saturday.

 The ECB continues to work with Sport England on the pioneering club accreditation scheme 'Clubmark' to develop a vibrant and healthy club cricket infrastructure.